el-moudni-hicham/radar-violation-detection-system/README.md

 ```

 ### Installation
-Follow these steps to install and run the application:
+Follow these steps to install and run the application :

-1. Clone the repository:
+1. Clone the repository :
 ```
 git clone https://github.com/el-moudni-hicham/radar-violation-detection-system.git
 ```
-2. Navigate to the backend directory and run the following command to start the each Spring Boot project:
+2. Navigate to the backend directory and run the following command to start the each Spring Boot project :
 ```
 ./mvnw spring-boot:run
 ```
-3. Navigate to the frontend directory and run the following command to install the required packages:
+3. Navigate to the frontend directory and run the following command to install the required packages :
 ```
 npm install
 ```
-4. After the packages are installed, run the following command to start the Angular application:
+4. After the packages are installed, run the following command to start the Angular application :
 ```
 ng serve
 ```